 Previous documents shared widely online have highlighted the role Webb himself had in facilitating and supporting homophobic policy discussions among US senators as Undersecretary of State in 1950.

 It's not just his role in federal anti-LGBTQ policy that is widely seen as problematic.
 During his tenure as NASA administrator, women were deliberately excluded from the astronaut program despite the so-called Mercury 13 outperforming the male astronauts.
-He also penned an essay in 1980 titled "Women Can't Fight".
-That was the historic year the first female officers graduated from the US Naval Academy, where Webb was a professor at the time.

 NASA has proven receptive in recent years to requests for name changes of space objects that have proven insensitive.
 A prime example is the renaming of an asteroid formerly known as "Ultima Thule" to Arrakoth in 2019 after learning its original name had Nazi connotations.
 Last year it announced it would stop using derogatory or problematic nicknames for objects, renaming both the Eskimo nebula and Siamese Twin galaxy to less offensive terms.